 Yes, indeed.
 It's unusual for a driver arrested for DUI to be completely sober, but it does happen.
 In certain instances, however, the driver had consumed alcohol—but not to the extent that he or she was a threat to others.
-It's not easy to reach the "legal cap".08 percent BAC.
+It's difficult to reach the "legal cap" of .08% BAC.
 To surpass it, a grown man may need three or more drinks, whereas a woman may need two or more.
-You may have even more drinks and still be legal to drive if you drink slowly overtime or on an empty stomach.
+You may have even more drinks and still be legally driving if you drink slowly over time or on an empty stomach.

 You don't have to show you didn't drink at all in a DUI situation.
 You simply need to show that your blood alcohol concentration (BAC) was not.08 percent or higher while driving.
 You don't even have to prove it; all you have to do is raise doubt on whether you were over.08 percent or not.

-Even though they were drinking and the test resulted in a number higher than.08 percent, several DUI defendants win their cases.
-A victory can mean a victory in court, a charge being dismissed without a trial, or a charge being reduced to something less serious than DUI.
+Even though they were drinking, the test resulted in a number higher than.08 percent, several DUI defendants win their cases.
+A victory can mean a victory in court, a charge dismissed without a trial, or a charge reduced to something less serious than DUI.
 The aim is to keep your license, escape prison time, and keep the cost of your DUI as low as possible.

 Defense #2:Disproving "Field Sobriety Tests"

 FSTs (field sobriety tests) have become a common part of the DUI investigation process.
 Officers use several physical tests to assess whether you are intoxicated, such as standing on one knee, walking a narrow line, or tracking an object with your eyes.
 These assessments aren't always accurate, and they're not meant to help you prove your sobriety.
 They can, however, be used against you as evidence at your trial, and they can be used as grounds for detention.